Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 - Asynchronisity: the feature that makes dynamic web applications possible
 - The event loop: JavaScript's triage
 - Microtask queue, Callback queue and Web Browser features (APIs)

+**JavaScript is a `single threaded` language it means that JavaScript runs the code `line by line`** => So JavaScript is `synchronous` language

+that means we do each line, we finish it, and then we go to the next line.